Feds announce arrest in Don Jr. threat letter case

 "There are plenty of appropriate, lawful ways, to express your opinion and voice your displeasure, but inducing panic and sending what is believed to be a weapon of mass destruction through the mail is certainly not one of them," Lelling said.

-The New York Police Department said last month Vanessa Trump, the President's daughter-in-law, opened an envelope containing a suspicious powder, and Trump Jr. tweeted later that his wife and children were unharmed.
+The New York Police Department said last month Vanessa Trump opened an envelope containing a suspicious powder, and Trump Jr. tweeted later that his wife and children were unharmed.